thaliproject/postcardapp/readme.md

 2. Then run 'cordova plugin add https://github.com/jxcore/jxcore-cordova.git' from postcardapp folder to install the JXCore-Cordova plugin.

+3. Then run 'cordova platform add android' (or what ever platform you are using) to add the platform support

+4. From command line goto postcardapp/www/jxcore folder, and run 'npm install' 4a.
+Checkout the node_modules folder and see if leveldown_mobile is there.
+If not, run 'jx leveldown-mobile) 4b.
+Checkout the node_modules folder and see if leveldown_mobile is there.
+If not, goto node_modules folder, and git clone [here](https://github.com/Level/leveldown-mobile) and run 'npm install' from leveldown-mobile folder
+   4c.
+Goto file explorer and goto postcardapp/www/jxcore/node_modules and search for *.gz" and delete all *.gz files

-3. Now you can run 'cordova run android' (or whatever platform you are using) and it should just run.
+5. Now you can run 'cordova run android' (or whatever platform you are using) and it should just run.